Lazy-E-Modding/FS25ModdingExtension/README.md

 - Parses the RGBA values from the custom property.
 - Automatically creates an **RGB node** in the Shader Editor with the parsed color values.
 - Easy-to-use interface, integrated into the Shader Editor's **Add Menu**.
+- Allows user to define the `FS25 Game Directory` in the Add-On's preference menu, which then will load that path into the exporter tool in the game directory path, and the shader path, automaticly when both the **FS25 Modding Extension** and the **Giants Exporter Tool** are enabled in Blender.

 ## Installation

 1. **Download the Script**:
-   Download the `I3DColorNodeAddon` file and save it to your computer.
+   Download the `FS25 Modding Extension` add-on from GitHub, and save it to your computer.

 2. **Install the Add-On**:
    - Open Blender.
    - Go to **Edit** > **Preferences** > **Add-ons**.
-   - Click the **Install...** button and select the downloaded `i3DColorNodeAddon.zip` file.
+   - Click the **Install...** button and select the downloaded `FSModdingExtension.zip` file.
    - Enable the add-on by checking the box next to its name in the Add-ons list.

-3. **Using the Script**:
+3. **Using the Add-On**:
-   - Open the **Shader Editor** in Blender.
-   - Right-click in the editor and select **Add > Custom RGB Node** from the context menu.
-   - The script will automatically read the `customParameter_colorScale` from the active material (if it exists) and create an RGB node with the corresponding RGBA values.
+   - **Set Game Path:** Go to `Edit -> Preferences -> Add-Ons -> FS25 Modding Extension` and look in the preferences section of the add-on, and locate your game directory using the file browser function inside of Blender.
+This will automatically fill in the game path, and the shader path in the exporter tool every time you start a project with both add-on's enabled.
+   - **I3D Color Node:** To use the color node, you will need to assign a material to a mesh, and then use a supported shader in the material tab of the exporter.
+Select a material and color *(Currently doesn't work with `brand materials`)*.
+Once you have done that, click apply at the bottom.
+Go to your shader tab, and you should have a RGB node that will auto update when you change the color of the material in the exporter.

 ## License